Large-Scale Report Generation

 So instead of publishing numbers that may not reflect your reality, we built something better: a way for you to answer that question yourself, in minutes.

-DataPallas includes a built-in data seeding tool inside its Starter Packs.
+DataPallas ships with a built-in data seeding tool inside every database connection.
 You pick a database, seed it with the volume of data you expect in production — 1,000 records, 100,000, or a million — configure your reports, click Generate, and see exactly what you get.
 On your hardware.
 With your setup.
 No guesswork.

 Try It Yourself — In Minutes